 - Set up an assembly line for filling to see the different layers you’ll create.

 - Seal jars tightly to prevent air in the jar which can dry out the sugar.

 - Cookie mixes are safe for 1-3 years, but for best quality use within 3-6 months so sugar doesn’t harden.

 - For this chocolate cranberry oat cookie mix, choose whatever kind of chip and dried fruit you prefer.
 If you’d like to add in some nuts, just swap out some of the chocolate chips or dried fruit.

 Chocolate Cranberry Oat Cookie Mix

 - 1/2 tsp salt

 - 1/2 cup chocolate chips

-- Pour flour, baking soda and baking powder in to a 1 quart (1 litre) jar, mix well.
+- Mix together flour, baking soda, baking powder and salt in bottom of a 1 quart (1 litre) jar.
+Pack down very well.